 Hi, there!
 My name is Gwyneth.
 You can call me Gwyn.
 Here is a little information about me!
 I hope that we can get to know each other soon :-)

 I have 5 years of experience teaching English to students of all ages in Japan.
 I worked in public elementary schools and junior high schools for 4 years in Toyama Prefecture.
 I also tutored junior high school and adult students privately for 1 year in Tokyo.
 As of July 2018, I will have been tutoring online on SkimaTalk for 2 years.
 Starting in August 2018, I will be working as a 5th grade teacher at a public elementary school in the U.S., teaching Reading, Writing, Math, Science, and Social Studies.

 I have a Bachelor of Arts degree in Asian Studies from Mount Holyoke College in Massachusetts, USA.
 I spent my junior year studying abroad at International Christian University in Tokyo.
-I am currently studying to earn my Master's degree in Elementary Education at Old Dominion University in Virginia.
+In May 2018, I completed my Master's degree in Elementary Education at Old Dominion University in Virginia.

 SKIMATALK TEACHING STYLE: